JPiao/Pokedex/README.md

-# Pokedex
-Detailed pokedex
-in progress
+#Pokedex
+In depth pokedex in progess